 To credibly make claims on this topic, one should review the subject comprehensively.
 I link many articles and studies below that will better inform readers of the many associated and complicating variables.

-Engaging in this complex issue with unsupported allegations — often done by LDS critics — is highly irresponsible.
+Engaging in this complex issue with unsupported allegations — sadly, something all too often done by LDS critics — is highly irresponsible.

 I’ll open the conversation broadly before answering the critics.